balunist/mbp_docs2/source/pre-mapping/selection.rst

 Selection Support
 *****************

-    By default all component bodies are included in the created map.
+    By default, all component bodies are included in the created map.
+Alternatively, you can select which components you want included in the map.

-    Alternatively you can select which component bodies that you want included in the map.
+    Selecting components can be useful in two very important ways.
+You can modify how specific components are handled when MBP creates a map such as rotation and quantity used for duplication.
+You can also use component selection to pick which components you want to be mapped and not the entire model enabling the creation of subgroups.

-    Once MapBoard Pro is running select one or more component occurrences or a component bodies from the browser tree or select bodies in the design view.
-The selected parts will be displayed in a selection table below the board types list.
+    Once MapBoards Pro is running, select one or more components from the browser tree or in the design view.
+The selected components will be displayed in a selection table below the Board Type list.

-    The selections made are remenbered between invocations of MBP.
+    The selections made are remembered between invocations of MBP .
 This includes the related options, quantity and rotation.

-    The following example shows two components selected of type Walnut allowing their quantities and grain direction to be changed while still allowing the entire model to be included in the created map.
+    The following example shows two components selected of type Walnut, allowing their quantities and grain direction to be changed while still including the entire model in the created map.

     .. image:: /_static/images/Selection.png
         :width: 80 %